top of page

 Meiying Thai

 Meiying is a Vietnamese-American dancer and artist.
 She trained for seven years at the School of American Ballet where she spent her childhood performing numerous children’s roles with the New York City Ballet at Lincoln Center.
-After suffering hip injuries, she pivoted to the visual arts, earning a BFA in Fine Arts at the Maryland Institute College of Art and later returning to dance through her passion project, Cafe Telephone.
-Cafe Telephone was active from 2015-2021 and brought global dancers and visual artists together to create collaborative multimedia art salons that ranged from pop-up happenings to public film screenings.
-Her current work as both a multidisciplinary visual artist and teacher examines how artistic collaboration can cultivate human connection and inspire community building.
+After pivoting to the visual arts, she earned a BFA in General Fine Arts at the Maryland Institute College of Art where she studied drawing, painting, and photography.
+She later returned to dance through her curatorial project, Cafe Telephone (active from 2015–2021), which brought global dancers and visual artists together to create collaborative projects that ranged from pop-up happenings to public film screenings.
+Her curatorial background also includes 4.5 years working in some of New York’s top art galleries and her current work as both a multidisciplinary visual artist and educator examines how artistic collaboration can cultivate human connection and inspire community building.